openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 ```

 Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 04-scaling/service-50.yaml`{{execute}}

+Again we can test the scaling by loading our service.
+This time we will send 1100 total requests, of which 275 will be preformed concurrently each time.

+`hey -n 1100 -c 275 -t 60 "http://prime-generator-serverless-tutorial-ks.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial`{{execute}}

+Here we should have noticed that at least 6 pods should be up and running.
+You might notice more than 6 as `hey` could be overloading the amount of concurrent workers at one time.

 This will work well, but given that we are CPU-bound instead of request bound we might want to choose a different autoscaling class that is based on CPU load to be able to manage our scaling more effectively.